 1. Interspecies Relations or “Leash your damn dogs”

 The dogs in this story stood out as invasive species to me.
 Though we regularly see articles that explore the damage that domesticated cats can do to bird and rodent populations, similar consideration of our domesticated dogs are not as prevalent.
-When we unleash (literally and figuratively) our dogs on a landscape, we are causing other animals distress.
+When we unleash (literally and figuratively) our dogs on a landscape, we are causing other animals distress and according to many exposing ourselves to the need to get in touch with a dog bite lawyer.
 How do we reconcile our love and dependence on our pets with their base animality and individuality?
 This is something that the basic population needs to grapple with more; such debates need to move beyond the pages of animal studies research and into regular discourse.

 Another key theme running throughout the podcast season is the artificiality of borders.
 We repeatedly hear the point that bears can’t read.
 Bear 148 unknowingly passed outside of a protected area into British Columbia where she was legally harvested.
 The border meant nothing to her and everything to the humans that sought to both protect and harm her.

 The borders are more than just lines on a map, they also denote where certain rules and policies are followed.
 The podcast effectively demonstrates that bears and other animals are able to grow accustomed to the